sonishrishti/Forage/README.md

 ### Completed Experiences

-- **[PwC's PowerBI Virtual Internship]**(PowerBI by pwc/readme.md): This experience introduced me to PowerBI and data visualization.
+- **[PwC's PowerBI Virtual Internship](PowerBI%20by%20pwc/README.md)**: This experience introduced me to PowerBI and data visualization.
 It consisted of 4 tasks, including creating dashboards for different roles within a hypothetical call center company, PhoneNow.

 ## Connect with Me